CringleySDays/AvTech-Support/User_Agreements.md

 - If found abusing AvTech Support's Features, your Server will be blacklisted from using AvTech Support.
 This is appealable Depending on the circumstances.

 - When joining the Support Server, you're required to follow the rules present.
-Please have a look at the message given by the Bot!
+Please have a look at the message given by the AvTech Support.

 ### Last Modified: 28th September 2022